 - An awareness that the 2 sides of the body don’t line up

-- Pain in the areas surrounding the spine including the shoulder, pelvis, and hip
+- Chronic pain in the areas surrounding the spine including the shoulder, pelvis, and hip

 - Pain with specific movement or activity.
 Uneven alignment of the ribs when bending forward

 Back pain: Initially, scoliosis doesn’t limit movement or cause pain until the curve becomes more pronounced.
 Pain is more common in adults with scoliosis.
-The curvature in the spine starts to put pressure on the nerves and sometimes the entire spinal cord.
+The abnormal spinal curvature starts to put pressure on the nerves and sometimes the entire spinal cord.
 Symptoms include lower back pain, weakness, numbness, or chronic pain in the joints and extremities.

 How physical therapy and the Schroth Method can be a nonsurgical option

 A scoliosis diagnosis doesn’t mean spinal fusion surgery is inevitable.
 For mild scoliosis cases, or those diagnosed early, doctors recommend regular monitoring, special braces for children, and scoliosis physical therapy treatment to help correct or manage the condition.
 Scoliosis surgery may be necessary depending on the severity or progression of scoliosis.